red5pro/streaming-html5/src/page/test/publishScreenShare/README.md

 # How to Publish a Screen Share

-Utilize the `onGetUserMedia` configuration attribute to provide the constraints returned from the [getScreenId](https://www.webrtc-experiment.com/getScreenId/) library:
+Utilize the `onGetUserMedia` configuration attribute to provide the constraints returned from the [getScreenId](https://www.webrtc-experiment.com/getScreenId/) library, and include any custom defined fallback values:

 ```js
 function capture (cb) {